 First-Time Homebuyer Assistance for Low-Income Buyers.
 The CDC subsidizes the construction of affordable ownership housing developments by making low-interest loans to finance land acquisition, predevelopment, and construction costs.
-This cash-based financing is made available from different funding sources including County Fund for HousingFH (local), CDBG (Federal), and Building Equity and Growth in Neighborhoods (State) funds.
+This cash-based financing is made available from different funding sources including CFH (local), CDBG (Federal), and Building Equity and Growth in Neighborhoods (State) funds.